microsoft/pai/README.md

 The [admin manual](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/README.html) is a comprehensive guide for cluster administrators, it covers (but not limited to) the following contents:

-- **Installation**.
+- **Installation and upgrade**.
 The installation is based on Kubespray, and here is the [system requirements](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/installation-guide.html#installation-requirements).
 OpenPAI provides an [installation guide](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/installation-guide.html) to facilitate the installation.

-A brief comparison between `v0.14.0` and the upcoming `v1.0.0`:
+If you are considering upgrade from older version to the latest v1.0.0, please refer to the table below for a brief comparison between `v0.14.0` and the upcoming `v1.0.0`.
+More detail about the upgrade considerations can be found [upgrade guide](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/upgrade-guide.html).

 |                   | `v0.14.0`               | `v1.0.0` (coming soon)               |
 | ----------------- | ----------------------- | ---------------------- |